egor-berdovskiy/hidemy-proxy-parser/README.md

 [Parser]
 1. base_url — do not touch
 2. ports — specify ports separated by commas, for example: 80,1234,1337
-3. max_time — proxy speed
+3. max_time — proxy speed.
 4. type — h = http, s = https, 4 = socks4, 5 = socks5, for exemple: sh (http + https)
-5. countries — two chars RU + KZ + ??, for example: RUKZ
+5. countries — two chars RU + KZ + ??, for example: RUKZ.
+6. silent_mode — if true, all pages will be processed by default.
+7. next_page_delay — wait time, then go to another page, note that the page may take a long time to load.

 [Output]
 1. proxy_count — all or any int